NHS recruiting doctors from WHO “red list” countries

 It is a truth universally acknowledged that the health sector, like many other public services, is struggling with staff shortages.
 Multiple Governments have searched for solutions with international recruitment being a key one.

-The UK Government claimed to have added the WHO’s list to its medical code of practice.
-However, a questionnaire given to 188 Resident Medical Officers by the British Medical Association (BMA) and Doctors’ Association, revealed that 92 per cent had been recruited from Africa, 81 per cent of whom came from Nigeria, a “red list” country.
-Medical recruiters say they do not hire from “red list” countries to ensure their health services continue to be well staffed.
+The UK Government claims to have added the WHO’s list to its medical code of practice.
+However, a questionnaire given to 188 Resident Medical Officers by the British Medical Association (BMA) and Doctors’ Association, revealed that 92 per cent had been recruited from Africa with 81 per cent of this group coming from Nigeria, a “red list” country.
+Medical recruiters say they do not hire from the “red list” to ensure their health services continue to be well staffed.
 Nonetheless, many medical professionals from these countries end up working in British hospitals.
-Ultimately, this points to a difference between words and deeds.

 92 per cent had been recruited from Africa, 81 per cent of whom came from Nigeria, a “red list” country

 The promise of higher salaries and better working conditions attracts many to the idea of coming to the UK.
-However, many find the truth to be quite different.
-Several doctors talk about being offered visa sponsorship and a job by a company called NES healthcare.
-Excited at the prospect, one individual, Augustine Enekwechi, signed a contract with NES without thoroughly checking the small print.
+However, few find this to be the case.
+Several doctors recall being offered visa sponsorship and a job by a company called NES healthcare.
+Excited at the prospect, doctor Augustine Enekwechi, signed a contract with NES without checking the small print.
 The contract opted him out of the Working Time Directive, which legislates that the average working week must not exceed 48 hours.
-These working hours are typical of a doctor although they can work 72 hours if they request to do so.
-In stark contrast, Augustine, was on call 24 hours a day for up to a week at a time and was also not allowed to leave the hospital grounds.
-Another doctor, Femi Johnson, was expected to work 14–16-hour days and be on call overnight.
+Doctors can, however, request to work up to 72 hours if they wish.
+In stark contrast, Augustine, was on call 24 hours a day up to a week at a time and was not allowed to leave the hospital grounds.
+Another NES doctor, Femi Johnson, was expected to work 14–16-hour days and be on call overnight.
 When Femi took time off from being burnt-out, his employer deducted money from his salary.
-NES Healthcare said their “feedback about doctors experiences” was “extremely positive”.
+NES Healthcare said their feedback about doctors experiences was “extremely positive”.
 However, these examples have caused great concern among many about how international recruits in the private sector are treated.

 The contract opted him out of the Working Time Directive, which legislates that the average working week must not exceed 48 hours.